 Native vegetation occurs as scattered paddock trees over exotic crops or pasture or small isolated patches of remnant woodland.
 The understorey of these woodland patches has undergone frequent disturbance by grazing and agricultural practices and is dominated by exotic species such as Barley Grass (Hordeum leporinum) and Rye Grass (Lolium perenne), Paspalum (Paspalum dilatatum) and Bromes (Bromus sp).
 Yellow Box (Eucalyptus melliodora), Blakely's Red Gum (Eucalyptus blakelyi) and White box (Eucalyptus albens) are the dominant trees remaining in the Project site.
-Further south, Grey Box (Eucalyptus melliodora), Blakely's Red Gum and White Box remains along the creek lines, roadsides and central Crown Land paper roads.
+Further south, Grey Box (Eucalyptus microcarpa) transitions as the dominant paddock tree.
+The higher quality vegetation of Yellow Box, Blakely's Red Gum and White Box remains along the creek lines, roadsides and central Crown Land paper roads.
 These higher quality areas have a mix of native groundcovers, shrubs and overstorey canopy.
 Areas of linear planted native vegetation occur in the north along fence lines.
 Planted native vegetation is comprised of a mix of Eucalypt and Acacia species.